AllanOricil/esp32-mfa-authenticator/README.md

 - I wanted to learn how MFA works.
 - I wanted to learn how ESP32 works.

+## 🌐 Install

+You can flash your ESP32-CYD board with the latest build using this [site](https://allanoricil.github.io/esp32-mfa-authenticator).

+> [!IMPORTANT]
+> Read the site and the github workflows source codes to verify that the build artifact is, in fact, the one from the latest release published in this repository.

+> [!NOTE]
+> This site was based on https://esphome.github.io/esp-web-tools/

 ## 🎬 Demos

 <https://github.com/AllanOricil/esp32-mfa-totp-generator/assets/55927613/166f6ea7-1046-4117-ae22-67991c8e6d8c>